yoctoalex/rseries-dmz/README.md

 ## 1.3.2 Configure Big-IP on F5 rSeries

-Log in your BIG-IP TMOS instance and navigate to `Network`.
+Log in your Big-IP TMOS instance and navigate to `Network`.
 Select `VLANs` and click the `Create` button.

 ![rseries-bigip](./assets/bigip_config_vlan_navigate.png)